Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Discussion

-The best fits to the SED data as a function of the energy have a bumpy shape for all the sources.
-The peak of the $\gamma$-ray flux is located at 0.1/1/10 TeV for eHWC J1825-134, eHWC J1907+063, eHWC J2019+368.
+From Figs.~\ref{fig:SED1}, Fig.~\ref{fig:SED2}, Fig.~\ref{fig:SED3}, we notice that the best fits to the SED data as a function of the energy have a bumpy shape for all the sources.
+The peak of the $\gamma$-ray flux is located at 0.1/1/10 TeV for eHWC J1825-134, eHWC J1907+063, eHWC J2019+368, respectively.
 It is very likely the result of the different energy losses suffered by $e^{\pm}$ injected by the PWNe, and traveling in the surroundings of the source.
 Moreover, all the three spectra hint at a cutoff at energies above a few tens of TeV.
 It could be an intrinsic cutoff in the injection spectrum of $e^\pm$ by the PWNe.
 However, this feature is also compatible with the softening of the flux caused by the propagation of $e^{\pm}$ in the Galaxy.
 Indeed, $e^{\pm}$ with energy above 500 TeV loose energy very quickly, and the probability to produce $\gamma$ rays at such high energies is very low.
 A rough estimate of the maximum energy of a $e^\pm$ produced by the source eHWC J1825-134 can be performed starting from the inverse of its energy loss rate $\sim 1/(b_0 t)$, where $t$ is the time on the pulsar era at which the $e^\pm$ is emitted.
-We can approximate the energy losses at these $e^{\pm}$ energies as $b_0\sim 3\cdot 10^{-17}$ GeV$^{-1}$ s$^{-1}$ and consider a time $t\sim \tau_0 = 12$ kyr before which most of the energy of the pulsar is emitted.
-Using these approximations we find that the maximum $e^{\pm}$ energy is about 80 TeV, that is roughly the energy above which hint at a cutoff in the spectrum in Fig.~\ref{fig:SED1}, \ref{fig:SED2} and \ref{fig:SED3} is observed.
-We see in Fig.~\ref{fig:SED1} that the cutoff for the ICS flux in our best-fit model for eHWC J1825-134 does not reproduce well the two highest energy data points above 100 TeV.
-The data point at 100 TeV can still be explained lowering the value we use for the energy losses below $10^{-16}$ GeV/s.
+We can approximate the energy losses at these $e^{\pm}$ energies as $b_0\sim 3\cdot 10^{-17}$ GeV$^{-1}$ s$^{-1}$, and consider a time $t\sim \tau_0 = 12$ kyr before which most of the energy of the pulsar is emitted.
+Using these approximations, we find that the maximum $e^{\pm}$ energy is about 80 TeV, that is roughly the energy above which hint at a cutoff in the spectrum in Fig.~\ref{fig:SED1}, \ref{fig:SED2} and \ref{fig:SED3} is observed.
+We see in Fig.~\ref{fig:SED1} that the cutoff for the ICS flux in our best-fit model for eHWC J1825-134 does not reproduce well the two highest energy data points above 100 TeV, which can still be explained lowering the value we use for the energy losses below $10^{-16}$ GeV/s.
 Instead, the highest energy point is difficult to reconcile with our model and could be the hint of an additional component of CRs emitted by the source.
-In addition, the error bars of this last point are large and the significance of the flux is probably small.
-Therefore, the detection of a flux above 100 TeV from HAWC could be due to a statistical fluctuation.
+These two data points could be due to an un-modeled hadronic emission.
 Our model is not compatible with the HAWC upper limit found for the source eHWC J2019+368 in the highest energy data point (see Fig.~\ref{fig:SED3}).
-This could be due to a more stringent cutoff required in the injection spectrum of $e^{\pm}$ from this source or to a binning effect of HAWC analysis.
-In fact, the second to last point is slightly higher than our best-fit curve.
-Therefore, with a different choice of the energy binning in HAWC data our model could be more compatible with the data.
+This could be due to a more stringent cutoff required in the injection spectrum of $e^{\pm}$ from this source.